Notification of Works

 Enerven is our powerline contractor for this project.
 They begin work at the end of August which includes replacing the targeted Stobie poles (adjacent the existing poles) and insulators.
 The insulators are more resistant to the effects of salt build-up which can contribute to power outages after extended very dry conditions.

 The 19,000 Volt network in this area generally crosses private property.
 There are statutory easements which allow us to access our network equipment for inspections and maintenance.
 We have been trying to reach all relevant landowners directly so we can minimise any disruptions, and to arrange access if it isn’t clear.
-If you have any particular concerns, please contact Kyron on the contact details listed below.
+If you have any particular concerns, please contact Natalie on the contact details listed below.

 We follow bio security procedures as well as general courtesy for accessing private property such as leaving gates how we find them, and being mindful of stock or pets.
 You can read more about this on our website via sapowernetworks.co/Property-Access or search ‘property access’